fariasu/fariasu/README.md

 - 👋 Hi, I’m Pablo Farias.
 - 👀 I’m interested in C#.
 - 🌱 I’m currently learning C#, .NET Tests.
-- 📫 How to reach me <a link="https://www.linkedin.com/in/pablo-farias/">Linkedin</a>
+- 📫 How to reach me [Linkedin](https://www.linkedin.com/in/pablo-farias/)

 <!---
 fariasu/fariasu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.